glothriel/wormhole/README.md

 kubectl annotate --overwrite svc --namespace nginx nginx  wormhole.glothriel.github.com/exposed=yes
 ```

 The additional services should be immediately created.
-Please note, that all three workloads are deployed on the same (and by extension are monitoring the same services for annotations), so the nginx will be exposed 4 times - client1 to server, client2 to server, server to client1 and server to client2.
+Please note, that all three workloads are deployed on the same cluster (and by extension are monitoring the same services for annotations), so the nginx will be exposed 4 times - client1 to server, client2 to server, server to client1 and server to client2.

 ### Integration tests